 - National Restaurant Association

-- American Association of Travel Agents
+- American Society of Travel Agents

 - Virginia Hospitality and Travel Association

 The Career Clusters logo and its extensions are the property of the National Career Technical Foundation, as managed by NASDCTEc.
-Some content on this page is from the publication, R U College & Career Ready? - 2013 Edition; and is used here with permission from the Virginia Business Publications LLC and Trailblazers in the Demographics and Workforce Section of the Weldon Cooper Center for Public Service at the University of Virginia.
+Some content on this page is from the publication, R U College & Career Ready? - 2017 Edition; and is used here with permission from the Virginia Business Publications LLC and Trailblazers in the Demographics and Workforce Section of the Weldon Cooper Center for Public Service at the University of Virginia.